 What happened next may seem like cruel punishment, “Then the LORD God said, ‘Behold, the man has become like one of us in knowing good and evil.
 Now, lest he reach out his hand and take also of the tree of life and eat, and live forever’—therefore the LORD God sent him out from the garden of Eden to work the ground from which he was taken.
 He drove out the man, and at the east of the garden of Eden he placed the cherubim and a flaming sword that turned every way to guard the way to the tree of life”

-However, being expelled from the Garden was actually a protection.
-God didn’t want them to eat from the Tree of Life and live forever in their fallen state.
+But God didn’t want them to eat from the Tree of Life and live forever in their fallen state.
+Being expelled from the Garden was actually a protection.
 Yet, the punishments God declared over their lives wasn’t without hope, for them or for us.
 When God pronounced judgment on the Serpent, we find the first indication that God would set things right and restore his creation: “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel” Genesis 3:15.
 Theologians call this passage the protoevangelium; proto meaning first, evangelium meaning gospel—the first gospel.

-Over 2000 years ago, Jesus crushed the head of the serpent by his death and resurrection.
+But God over 2000 years ago, sent Jesus to crush the head of the serpent by his death and resurrection.

 He overcame the power of sin for those who trust in his sacrifice—God provided

 redemption, he covered our sin!
 Which is why God’s people can say, “O death, where is your victory?
 O death, where is your sting?”